You have heard it a thousand times before: Reading is one of the most important things you can do for your child!

 Read the story with your child, and then have them act it out.
 You can make it as simple or as elaborate as you want (props!).
 This is a fun way to keep them engaged while reading.
 You can also have them act it out after you have read the story.
 This is a simple way to practice retelling the major events of the story!

-Reading a book can be a very simple activity, but you may be looking for ways to make it more engaging while you’re stuck at home.
+Reading a book can be a very simple activity, but you may be looking for ways to make it more engaging.

 These are easy, but fun strategies to switch up reading, while providing more opportunities for meaningful language.
 You can do this!